reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 }

 ```
-We have defined an SQS queue with default configuration and set the name of the queue as `myqueue`.
+We have defined an SQS queue with a default configuration and set the name of the queue as `myqueue`.
 The queue name is unique for our AWS account and region.

-Running this program will create a standard type SQS queue of name `myqueue` with default configuration.
+Running this program will create a standard type SQS queue of name `myqueue` with a default configuration.
 We can see the queue we just created in the aws console:
 {{% image alt="SQS queue" src="images/posts/aws-sqs/sqs-queue.png" %}}